Ciantic/mpeg1audio/README.markdown

 This project uses PyDev and Eclipse, and for this reason there are `.project` and `.pydevproject` files.
-For documentation there is EpyDoc launch configuration that can generate documentation from within Eclipse, see `docs/EpyDoc for MPEGMeta.launch`.
+For documentation there is EpyDoc launch configuration that can generate documentation from within Eclipse, see `docs/EpyDoc for mp3meta.launch`.
 Currently the launch configuration has one hard-coded file path, so it is wise to edit this configuration before using it.

-There is also launch configuration for unit testing `tests/Tests for mpegmeta.launch`, it seems to be dependant on naming of `mpegmeta` in workspace.
+There is also launch configuration for unit testing `tests/Tests for mp3meta.launch`, it seems to be dependant on naming of `mp3meta` in workspace.

 ### pylint